WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 • SiteGround — the best alternative if you need a plan that supports unlimited websites.

-• Rocket.net — a great managed WordPress host if you have a high-traffic website because of their high monthly visit limits when compared to other managed hosts such as Flywheel and WP Engine.
+• Rocket.net — a great managed WordPress host if you have a high-traffic website because of its high monthly visit limits when compared with other managed hosts such as Flywheel and WP Engine.

 • Flywheel — a great managed WordPress host, especially if you need to host client websites.